-Asset security falls into the second domain of CISSP exam and makes up 12.5% of the questions for this exam.
-Asset security includes the concepts, structures, principles, and standards aimed at monitoring and securing assets covering anything that can be important to the organization, such as partners, employees, facilities, equipment and information.
+Asset security falls into the second domain of the CISSP exam and makes up 10% of the questions for this test.
+Asset security includes the concepts, structures, principles and standards aimed at monitoring and securing assets covering anything that can be important to the organization, such as partners, employees, facilities, equipment and information.

-- Data Management: Maintain and determine ownership.
+- Data management: maintain and determine ownership

-- Longevity and Use: Data Security, access, sharing, and publishing.
+- Longevity and use: data security, access, sharing and publishing

-- Ensure Appropriate Retention: Media, personnel, and hardware, company data retention policies.
+- Ensure appropriate retention: media, personnel and hardware company data retention policies

 - Public data can be viewed by the general public and, therefore, the disclosure of this data could not cause any damage.
 For example, the general public can be aware of the organization’s upcoming projects.